 Microbiome culture in droplet using dsurf surfactant

-Most of the microfluidic droplet techniques require biocompatible surfactants to keep the droplets stable but it can be affected by growth of bacteria in droplets.
+Most of the microfluidic droplet techniques require biocompatible surfactants to keep the droplets stable but this stability can be affected by the bacterial growth in microbiome culture in droplets.
 Hence, choosing the optimal surfactant for long-term incubation while being biocompatible for a wide spectrum of bacterial species is essential.

 Here, the performance of three commonly used surfactants are compared at three different concentrations.
 The droplet stability over time and the droplet occupation rate is determined by encapsulating a microbial community derived from human skin.